image image

 How do private and public esoteric debt differ?

-Richard: There are definite advantages to private deals.
+Melissa: There are definite advantages to private deals.
 Issuers often prefer low levels of disclosure so they value having only a handful of investors.
 For investors, doing the heavy lift of underwriting the deal, often guarantees a seat at the table.

 Contrast this to public markets where there are many other investors, so achieving your desired allocation and price can be difficult.